tethysplatform/tethys/docs/tutorials/thredds/visualize_leaflet.rst

 .. note::

     This function is recursive, meaning it calls itself.
 Since THREDDS datasets can be located at arbitrary paths, sometimes nested in deep folder hierarchies, the function needs to be able to follow the paths down to find all the datasets.
-In this case, it searches for both dataset and new catalogs.
+In this case, it searches for both datasets and new catalogs.
 When it encounters a new catalog, it calls itself again, initiating a search for dataset and new catalogs at that level.
 The dataset are collected and returned back up the call stack.

 2. Modify the ``home`` controller in :file:`controllers.py` to call the ``parse_datasets`` function to get a list of all datasets available on the THREDDS service: